chapouvalpin/Baka-MPlayer/etc/doc/kuro-player.md

 ## Commands

 The command-line is handled on an argument basis by splitting commands up by spaces and getting more and more specific.
-The major command differentiation is between mpv and baka-mplayer.
+The major command differentiation is between mpv and kuro-player.

-Baka-MPlayer commands should be prefixed with `baka` while mpv commands are prefixed with `mpv`. eg. `baka quit` vs `mpv quit`  Both will quit but one told mpv to quit (which then ended baka), while the other told baka to quit (which ended mpv).
+Kuro-Player commands should be prefixed with `kuro` while mpv commands are prefixed with `mpv`. eg. `kuro quit` vs `mpv quit`  Both will quit but one told mpv to quit (which then ended kuro), while the other told kuro to quit (which ended mpv).

-In general you'll want to use any available baka-mplayer command before you use an mpv command; this is because some aspects either are baka-mplayer specific or handle certain issues.
-For example: `baka volume +5` vs `mpv volume +5`; baka-mplayer will adjust the volume even if no video is playing and update mpv accordingly when it starts up; mpv volume will only work if a file is playing.
+In general you'll want to use any available kuro-player command before you use an mpv command; this is because some aspects either are kuro-player specific or handle certain issues.
+For example: `kuro volume +5` vs `mpv volume +5`; kuro-player will adjust the volume even if no video is playing and update mpv accordingly when it starts up; mpv volume will only work if a file is playing.

-The following is a list of the available `baka` commands (for `mpv` commands see mpv's manual):
+The following is a list of the available `kuro` commands (for `mpv` commands see mpv's manual):

-	new                             # creates a new instance of baka-mplayer open_location                   # shows the open location dialog open_clipboard                  # opens the clipboard
+	new                             # creates a new instance of kuro-player open_location                   # shows the open location dialog open_clipboard                  # opens the clipboard
 	show_in_folder                  # shows the current file in folder